 Xometry's laser tube cutting services are compatible with a range of pipe and tube material options, including:

 - Acrylic, Cast, Clear

 - Polyoxymethylene POM

-NOTE: Xometry ensures complete safety for operators and users in our manufacturing processes, and therefore will not laser cut plastics that can off-gas toxic fumes or catch fire when heated.
-This includes materials such as acetal, PVC, fiberglass, polystyrene, polypropylene, etc. Should you have a need to cut materials such as these, please contact us so that we can review your requirements and provide you with a recommended manufacturing process that can be used to safely fabricate your part from these materials.
+NOTE: Xometry ensures complete safety for operators and users in our manufacturing processes and, therefore, will not laser cut plastics that can off-gas toxic fumes or catch fire when heated.
+This includes materials such as acetal, PVC, fiberglass, polystyrene, polypropylene foam, etc. Should you have a need to cut materials such as these, please contact us so that we can review your requirements and provide you with a recommended manufacturing process that can be used to safely fabricate your part from these materials.